Swoole runtime and connection drivers¶

 Small Swoole DB¶

 This driver uses small/swoole-db and Swoole tables.
-It supports the relational query builders and persistence threads, but not every SQL database feature.
+It supports relational entity queries, scalar projections and persistence threads, but not every SQL database feature.

 Raw statements¶